PlaceholderHuman/ASTRA/README.md

 ## Getting started
 After downloading the bundle of programs from ASTRA, the programs Generator and Astra are the most important.
+Download cavity.txt, distribution.in, and alphacode.in from this github.
+Place everything into one folder and check

 ## Definitions